radicalkjax/blog/docs/development/README.md

 # Development Guide

-This document provides comprehensive instructions for local development, content creation, and testing for the site.
+This document provides comprehensive instructions for local development, content creation, and testing for radicalkjax.com.

+**Last Updated:** September 2025

 ## Table of Contents